 On a regular basis, our Company Physician sends out Health Bulletins via email to the INLIFE community.
 These Bulletins contain latest Department of Health Advisories and circulars on relevant health issues, as well as health tips and other sickness prevention measures.

 We support a healthy and active lifestyle for INLIFERs, thus, we organize sports events such as basketball, badminton and bowling.
 We join inter-company leagues and tournaments to showcase INLIFER professionalism and sportsmanship.
-We also facilitate fitness classes such as yoga and zumba at the Head Office.

 Relevant information relating to employee health, safety and welfare are regularly discussed during AGILA meetings.
 Issues raised during these meetings are validated and communicated to Management for information and appropriate action.
 Management, through Human Resources Division, issues formal communications — i.e., policies, guidelines or circulars — addressing critical issues.